Arbor press

 An arbor press is a small hand-operated press.
-It is typically used to perform smaller jobs, such as staking, riveting, installing, configuring and removing bearings and other press fit work.
+It is typically used to perform smaller jobs, such as staking, riveting, installing, configuring and removing bearings, and other press fit work.
 Punches, inserters, or other tools/dies may be added to the end of the ram depending on the desired task.
 Arbor presses are usually rated by the ideal force that the leverage bar can apply.
-Typically common are presses with a leverage of 1–5 tons.
+Typically common are presses with a leverage of one to five tons.
 This leverage is achieved when a force is applied to the lever arm or wheel.

 Arbor presses can be mounted on a work bench, wall, or pedestal.
 The base is usually constructed of cast metal.
 A ram provides the force; it may be square or round.
 The ram is usually driven by a rack and pinion.
 Higher force arbor presses have a further gear reduction.
 Forces are usually generated by manual or hydraulic input.